Derek Winnert

 A screenshot from Final Destination with the main cast.

-The cast are Devon Sawa as Alex Browning, Ali Larter as Clear Rivers, Kerr Smith as Carter Horton, Kristen Cloke as Valerie Lewton, Daniel Roebuck as Agent Weine, Roger Guenveur Smith as Agent Schreck, Chad E Donella as Tod Waggner, Seann William Scott as Billy Hitchcock, Tony Todd as William Bludworth, Amanda Detmer as Terry Chaney, Brendan Fehr as George Waggner, Forbes Angus as Larry Murnau, Lisa Marie Caruk as Christa Marsh, Christine Chatelain as Blake Dreyer, Barbara Tyson as Barbara Browning, Robert Wisden as Ken Browning, P. Lynn Johnson as Mrs Waggner, Larry Gilman as Mr Waggner, and Mark Holden as co-pilot.
+The cast are Devon Sawa as Alex Browning, Ali Larter as Clear Rivers, Kerr Smith as Carter Horton, Kristen Cloke as Valerie Lewton, Daniel Roebuck as Agent Weine, Roger Guenveur Smith as Agent Schreck, Chad E Donella as Tod Waggner, Seann William Scott as Billy Hitchcock, Tony Todd as William Bludworth, Amanda Detmer as Terry Chaney, Brendan Fehr as George Waggner, Forbes Angus as Larry Murnau, Lisa Marie Caruk as Christa Marsh, Christine Chatelain as Blake Dreyer, Barbara Tyson as Barbara Browning, Robert Wisden as Ken Browning, P Lynn Johnson as Mrs Waggner, Larry Gilman as Mr Waggner, and Mark Holden as co-pilot.

 Oh, here’s the story and the moral: sometimes dogged persistence pays off.
 At 14, Jeffrey Reddick wrote a ten-page treatment of a prequel to A Nightmare on Elm Street and sent it to New Line Cinema.
 But it was returned unread as the studio did not accept unsolicited work.
 Then Reddick contacted studio founder Robert Shaye and asked him to read the treatment, which he did and replied.
 So began Reddick’s letter-and-phone relationship with Shaye and his assistant, which continued for years.
-And ended up with Final Destination.
+And it ended up with Final Destination.

 © Derek Winnert 2013 Classic Film Review 271 derekwinnert.com